 So yeah.
 The industry of spirituality is in full force.
-Angel readings, past life readings, soul purpose readings, cleanses, books, workshops, sessions, crystals blessed by Tibetan monks.
+Angel readings, past life readings, soul purpose readings, cleanses, books, lectures, workshops, sessions, retreats, crystals blessed by Tibetan monks.

-There are a lot of people selling their personal spiritual perspectives and products in these shifting times.
-And again, I'm not saying there is anything wrong with this.
+There are a lot of people selling their personal spiritual perspectives and products in these shifting times, and I'm not saying there's necessarily anything wrong with this.
 We live in a society where money is necessary (for the most part) and people sell their skills, whatever those skills may be.

 What I'm saying is, to gain the information and perspective that will be most meaningful to you personally (while getting the most bang for any bucks you shell out), the ability to cut through layers of Neptunian glamour and spiritual ego is a valuable tool.

 Now, it's lots of fun to go into a darkened room, candles lit, indigo-coloured tablecloth draped over a table to meet a person playing up the gypsy-hippie-"spiritually-in-the-know" vibe for all its worth.
-Long, flowing hair, maybe dreads, wearing loose cotton clothing and magical beads.
+Long, flowing hair.
+Maybe dreads.
+Wearing loose, sustainable cotton clothing and magical beads.
 Maybe some tattoos and piercings.
 Playing up the "spirit love" eyes.
 You know, the whole "smiling with your eyes" full of glossy unconditional love and bliss thing.
+Clasped prayer hands and "Namaste" thrown down as both hello and goodbye.
 Pouring open the heart chakra to show how spiritually evolved they are.

 Yes, it's lots of fun.
 But it's also something to be aware of as potentially part of the hook - hitting someone with the "I'm so spiritual" Neptunian energy and glazing their eyes over with glamourous sights and sounds, words and vibes.
 Dropping their supposed spiritual credentials.
 My father was so-and-so.
 My great-great aunt was the spiritual adviser of so-and-so.
 I studied under so-and-so.
 I was so-and-so's muse.
-I wrote a book on this with a foreword by Deepak Chopra.
+I've lived in an ashram in Sedona.
+I camped on Machu Pichu.
+I wrote a book with a foreword by Deepak Chopra.
 I've been on Oprah.

-Yes, this is (possibly) impressive on some level.
-But all this doesn't necessarily mean much to you personally.
-It doesn't necessarily mean they have the goods.
+All this could possibly be impressive to you on some level (it usually just makes me roll my eyes), but it doesn't necessarily mean much to you personally.
+It doesn't mean this person has the goods.

-You have your own story, your own equally important lineage.
-And this is something to keep in mind so as to not become overly influenced by the spirity, spirity Neptunian vibes.
+You have your own story, your own spirituality, your own equally important lineage, and this is something to keep firmly in mind so as not to become overly influenced by the spirity, spirity Neptunian vibes.
 To keep some grounding and balance.

-This advice can be a bit of a bummer and not in the "super fun spiritual romp" category, so if you're looking for that, disregard everything I have previously written.
-But if you are looking to deepen your understanding of yourself and the times you're living in in a practical way, realize that what goes up must come down.
+This advice can be a bit of a bummer and not in the "Super Fun Spiritual Romp" category, so if you're looking for that, disregard everything I have previously written.
+But if you're looking to deepen your understanding of yourself and the times in which you're living in practical ways, realize that what goes up must come down.
 Keeping your feet on the ground is very helpful.

 I think it helps to ask yourself: Would the information I'm receiving be so mind-blowing if it were being told to me by a plain-looking, balding, middle-aged dude in a sport coat who reminded me of my uncle?
 (Nothing against plain-looking, balding, middle-aged dudes in sport coats, either - more a commentary on how beauty and spiritual vibrations are sometimes misused.)